 - Café and vending machine facilities

-IT Services provides most of the campus IT services for staff and students of the University of Manchester.
+IT Services: IT Services provides most of the campus IT services for staff and students of the University of Manchester.
 For information on how to get started, help and support and to download a copy of the 2014-2015 “A Guide to IT Services” booklet please visit their website at: http://www.itservices.manchester.ac.uk/.

+The School of Mathematics is based in the Alan Turing Building, no.46 on the campus map.
 The main entrance is at the Upper Brook Street end of the building.
 All other doors leading out, including the doors at the ends of the atrium, are fire doors and should only be used in case of emergency.

 The building is normally open on weekdays between 8.30am and 5.30pm.
 Students should note that it is not possible to leave the building without assistance after 5.30pm.